google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_id2name

-Get name of object with specified id, return 0 if invalid type or id; type is mjtObj.
+Get name of object with the specified mjtObj type and id, returns ``NULL`` if name not found.

 .. _mj_fullM: